FactoryXCode/MfPack/MfPack/Samples/XAudio2Player/Example4/Readme.md

-Copyright © FactoryX.
+(c)  FactoryX.
 All rights reserved.